-Membership in NAPS grows day-to-day because those in postal management realize they need a national organization that can express their views to the Postal Service, to Congress and to the general public.
+Membership in NAPS grows day-to-day because those in postal management realize they need a national organization that can express their views to the Postal Service, Congress and general public.
 We invite you to be a member of this outstanding organization.